ArekX/tunnelize/README.md

 # Running

 To run the tunnel you first need to initialize `tunnelize.json` configuration so that tunnel knows where to connect to.
-To do this run `tunnelize init` to create it.
+To do this run `tunnelize tunnel --init` to create it.
 You will see the configuration for both server and tunnel so configure the part you wish to run.
 Below is a config for tunnel:

 ```js